ApeWorX/ape/CONTRIBUTING.md

 pip install -e .'[dev]'
 ```

+##### NOTE: You might run into issues where you have a local install and are trying to work with a plugin pinned to a specific version.
+[The easy solution](https://github.com/ApeWorX/ape/issues/90) to this is simple fetch the tags via `git fetch upstream --tags` and reinstall via `pip install ..` You will then have the correct version.

 ## Pre-Commit Hooks

 We use [`pre-commit`](https://pre-commit.com/) hooks to simplify linting and ensure consistent formatting among contributors.